 take a break

 While motivation can be synonymous with drive in some instances, for the purposes of this exercise, we’re considering them different.
 You’re not marking yourself on your ability to go flat out, 24/7, nor should that be your goal.
 It’s an uphill struggle to stay motivated if you’re burned out, overwhelmed and exhausted.
 Make sure you schedule time – that’s right, put it in your calendar – to rest and recover.
 Spread out your obligations and deadlines so you don’t put extra pressure on yourself.
+Paid time off and vacations are crucial in order to find the right mental health balance and in order to keep your energy level high!

 cut yourself some slack